NhatHoang2002/raw-note/_posts/phd/2017-09-19-nxfem-idea-and-description-coding.md

 ---
-title: NXFEM - idea and description
+title: NXFEM - idea and description (coding)
 categories:
   - maths
   - it